 The farad originated in the B.A. practical unit of capacitance, which was defined by a committee set up by the British Assn. for the Advancement of Science in 1861 to report on “standards of electrical resistance.”
 It was originally roughly equal to today's microfarad, a magnitude chosen to provide a practical size for telegraph engineers, but was later enlarged for the sake of coherence with the other practical units, that is, so that 1 coulomb applied to a 1 farad capacitor produces a potential difference of 1 volt.2

 At the First International Electrical Congress (Paris, 1881) the section dealing with electrical units met on the 16th and 17th of September.
-The second day ill-informed comments, over whether the unit of resistance should be based on the B.A. unit of resistance or on the Siemens’ unit.
+The discussion on the second day deteriorated into ill-informed comments on whether the unit of resistance should be based on the B.A. unit of resistance or on the Siemens’ unit.
 In the late afternoon the chair, M. Dumas, decided to adjourn the meeting, convinced it could get nowhere.

 But William Thomson (Lord Kelvin) arranged a private meeting the following evening, including Eleuthère Mascart, the Secretary of the section; Helmholtz, Clausius, Kirchoff, Wiedemann and Werner Siemens from Germany; and William Siemens, also from England.
 The group was able to agree on the ohm and volt, provided it was specified that the units were for practical use.

-Mascart and Lord and Lady Kelvin then went out for hot chocolate at the Restaurant Chibest, near the Congress Hall.
+Lord and Lady Kelvin and Mascart then went out for hot chocolate at the Restaurant Chibest, near the Congress Hall.
 At the restaurant this impromptu committee of three settled on the name farad for the unit of capacity (as well as the names ampere and coulomb).